 4. Uniclife 2100 GPH Controllable Wavemaker

-The Uniclife wavemaker has three different sizes, but here I’ll talk specifically about the 2100 GPH controllable wavemaker model.
+The Uniclife wavemaker has three different sizes, but here I’ll talk specifically about the 2100 GPH wavemaker model.

 It is suitable in 20-60 gallons tanks and applicable for both freshwater and reef tanks.